 This non-fixed section focuses on relevant national practice (judicial, administrative or diplomatic decisions), in the fields of International Relations, Public International Law or Private International Law.
 The section may host "Estudios" (see above) as well as shorter texts.
 The studies published under this section will be submitted to a peer evaluation process, and must meet all the editorial conditions required for the Estudio.

 As a rule, all book reviews will be commissioned by the Section coordinators.
 Books sent to the REDI (to the Section coordinators, the editor-in-chief or the senior manager editor) and meant for this section will be included in a list published at the end of each issue.

 6. In order to guarantee the periodicity of the Journal all manuscripts and contributions must be submitted before November 1st, for the first annual issue, and May 15th, for the second.

-7. Any breach of these rules constitutes a ground for rejection of the original submitted.
+7. Any breach of these rules will entail the rejection of the original submitted.

 8. A manuscript (pre-print) sent for publication in REDI shall not be published in any way prior to its evaluation and acceptance by the Editorial Board.
 The publication in institutional repositories or personal websites, either in Word format or as a pdf file, is allowed once the manuscript have been positively assessed, with the amendments suggested by the reviewers, if any (post-print).
 A note shall be included stating the fact that the contribution has been accepted and its pending publication in the REDI, with reference to the specific issue.
 Once the manuscript has been released the post-print text shall be immediately replaced with the final one in the pdf format provided by the editor.
 During the embargo established by the publisher, the publication may only appear at the author's personal website or in academic institutional repositories.
 After the embargo period (the last two issues of REDI), the author has full freedom to make it public by any means.